MostafaRastegar/vscode-clean-dead-code/README.md

   - Namespace imports: `import * as ReactDOM from 'react-dom'`
   - Side-effect imports: `import 'styles.css'`

-### 2. Manage Unused Variables and Parameters
+### 2. Manage unused variables/functions and Parameters
-- Regular unused variables: comment out with TODO or add `_` prefix
+- Regular unused variables/functions: comment out with TODO or add `_` prefix
 - Unused function parameters:
   - Add `_` prefix to unused parameters at the beginning or middle of functions
   - Optionally remove unused parameters at the end of functions (after the last used parameter)